-Four months and nearly 200 chemicals later, I learned I was allergic to the basic components in essential oils and fragrances along with bronopol, cinnamon, and eugenol.
-(See bottom of post for photos of patch testing.)
-I never reacted to essential oils before, so I was surprised and disappointed that I now had to avoid limonene, linalool, and isoeugenol—components in most all essential oils and fragrances.
+Four months and nearly 200 chemicals later, I learned I was allergic to the basic components in essential oils and fragrances including bronopol, cinnamon, and eugenol.
+I never reacted to essential oils before, so I was surprised and disappointed that I now had to avoid limonene, linalool, and isoeugenol—components in most all essential oils AND fragrances.
 And, yes, fragrances are not a solitary substance; they contain thousands of chemicals including essential oils (Tisserand & Young, 2014).
 I was also told of the similarity of fragrances and essential oils by a chemist at a soap maker’s gathering and learned firsthand through my dermatologist as well as reading research texts from aromatherapy.

 I left the dermatologist with an 80+ page “safe list” that included all the skincare products that I could safely use.
 Most of these “safe” products, in my opinion, were not as safe as I would have liked.
 The products were safe in the sense that they didn’t contain allergenic ingredients, but they were not green, which was my ultimate goal.
 Reluctantly, I used the dermatologist recommended products until I could get my skin to calm down, and it worked.
 No more eczema flare ups or swollen, sore, scaly eyes.
 But, I still struggled with the knowledge that the products that I was using contained ingredients that were not green.

 With a new understanding of my allergenic and sensitive skin and the desire to have minimal to no synthetics, we made soap to replace the dermatologist recommended soap.
 Soap with natural ingredients: free of fragrances, essential oils, and synthetics.
-Soap with skin-loving plant oils that I feel good using and won't irritate my sensitive and allergenic skin.
+Soap with skin-loving plant oils that I feel good using and won't irritate my sensitive and allergenic skin called Simply Soap.

-While the actual pathophysiologic mechanism that causes eczema is uncertain, modern medicine generally agrees that there is a disruption in skin barrier function (Kim, 2017).
+While the actual pathophysiologic mechanism that causes eczema or sensitive skin is uncertain, modern medicine generally agrees that there is a disruption in skin barrier function (Kim, 2017).
 Consequently, once the protective skin barrier is broken, that leaves the skin vulnerable to irritations and flare ups.
-This leads the way for essential oils and other substances to become irritants.
+This leads the way for essential oils, fragrances, and other substances to become irritants.

 The National Eczema Association has a list of common irritants on their website at https://nationaleczema.org/eczema/causes-and-triggers-of-eczema/.